bmos/FG-Ammunition-Manager/README.md

 This extension works with the 3.5E, PFRPG, SFRPG, 4E, and 5E rulesets.

 # Features
 * Adds a checkbox to the left of the ammo label on the weapons section of the actions tab; this checkbox is only shown for some weapons (those with 'firearm', 'crossbow', 'javelin', 'ballista', 'windlass', 'pistol', 'rifle', or 'loadaction' in the weapon name).
 Loading these weapon will post a message to chat to help monitor the action-economy.
 Attacks attempted with these weapons without loading first will post a message to chat and the attack will not go through.
+If you want to disable this on a per-weapon basis, add the weapon property 'noload.'

 * Opening the weapon details page from the actions tab will allow swapping between ammo types.
 When an ammo type is selected here it will hide the normal ammo tracker and use the inventory count directly.